Van Allen radiation belt: Flux values

-Most published flux values for the inner and outer belts may not show the maximum probable flux densities that are possible in the belts.
-There is a reason for this discrepancy: the flux density and the location of the peak flux is variable, depending primarily on solar activity, and the number of spacecraft with instruments observing the belt in real time has been limited.
-The Earth has not experienced a solar storm of Carrington event intensity and duration, while spacecraft with the proper instruments have been available to observe the event.

 Radiation levels in the belts would be dangerous to humans if they were exposed for an extended period of time.
 The Apollo missions minimised hazards for astronauts by sending spacecraft at high speeds through the thinner areas of the upper belts, bypassing inner belts completely, except for the Apollo 14 mission where the spacecraft traveled through the heart of the trapped radiation belts.

 Antimatter confinement

 In 2011, a study confirmed earlier speculation that the Van Allen belt could confine antiparticles.
 The Payload for Antimatter Matter Exploration and Light-nuclei Astrophysics (PAMELA) experiment detected levels of antiprotons orders of magnitude higher than are expected from normal particle decays while passing through the South Atlantic Anomaly.
 This suggests the Van Allen belts confine a significant flux of antiprotons produced by the interaction of the Earth's upper atmosphere with cosmic rays.
 The energy of the antiprotons has been measured in the range from 60 to 750 MeV.

-Research funded by the NASA Institute for Advanced Concepts concluded that harnessing these antiprotons for spacecraft propulsion would be feasible.
-Researchers believed that this approach would have advantages over antiproton generation at CERN because collecting the particles in situ eliminates transportation losses and costs.
-Jupiter and Saturn are also possible sources, but the Earth belt is the most productive.
-Jupiter is less productive than might be expected due to magnetic shielding from cosmic rays of much of its atmosphere.
-In 2019, CMS announced that the construction of a device that would be capable of collecting these particles has already begun.
-NASA will use this device to collect these particles and transport them to institutes all around the world for further examination.
-These so-called "antimatter containers" could be used for industrial purposes as well in the future.
+The very high energy released in antimatter annihilation has led to proposals to harness these antiprotons for spacecraft propulsion.
+The concept relies on the development of antimatter collectors and containers.